1 (previously 2437) SNOWS COURT NW

 In 1959, Snows Court had "its first wedding.
 It was solemnized by Justice Whitaker of the Supreme Court."
 Ms. Barrett, the bride, was his secretary.
 It was held in June, in the living room of the rowhouse.

-At one point in 2022, there were plans to locate an additional modern row house (to be compatible with the Historic District) on the vacant lot next to No. 1.
-It would be the first new house built in Snows Court in well over 100 years.
+In 2022, there were plans to locate an additional modern row house (to be compatible with the Historic District) on the vacant lot next to No. 1.
+Construction started in summer 2025.
+This is the first new house built in Snows Court in well over 100 years.

 Resident/Owner

-1959 - Ceila Barrett (and the new Mrs. James Liebeler), Margaret Bryan
+1959 - Ceila Barrett (and the new Mrs. James Liebeler), Margaret G. Bryan (City Directory)

 1983 - Drew Blumenthal